 Ultrasound-guided Sclerotherapy for Medical Vein Treatment

 Used for years to detect pregnancy and track fetal development, ultrasound technology is now being applied to vein treatments, with tremendous results.
 Ultrasound-guided sclerotherapy is a revolutionary development which eliminates the need for surgery in 95 percent of patients.
 The Vein & Cosmetic Center of Tampa Bay is proudly one of the first clinics in the country to utilize ultrasound-guided sclerotherapy to treat varicose veins.

-An out-patient procedure, duplex ultrasound-guided sclerotherapy allows Dr. Jeffrey A. Hunt D.O., R.V.S., R.V.P.I. to both diagnose and treat malfunctioning veins.
+An out-patient procedure, duplex ultrasound-guided sclerotherapy allows Jeffrey A. Hunt D.O., R.V.S., R.V.P.I. to both diagnose and treat malfunctioning veins.
 During treatment, Jeffrey A. Hunt D.O., R.V.S., R.V.P.I. conducts an ultrasound scan of the legs to determine the size, location, and function level of the veins.
 The ultrasound helps Jeffrey A. Hunt D.O., R.V.S., R.V.P.I. locate problematic veins, guide the sclerosing injections, and close them.
 The entire procedure takes about 15 minutes and is repeated several times over a few weeks.

 Recovery from Sclerotherapy